MicrosoftDocs/biztalk-docs/biztalk/core/overview-of-the-bam-development-process.md

 1. Create an observation model with the BAM Add-in for Excel.

     > [!NOTE]
-    >  Examples of the steps noted in this procedure can be found in the BAM API (BizTalk Server sample), [here](/biztalk/core/bam-api-biztalk-server-sample).
+    > You can find examples that show the steps in this procedure in the [BAM API BizTalk Server sample](/biztalk/core/bam-api-biztalk-server-sample).

 2. Use the BAM Management utility to deploy the activity to the PID.